der-carnivore/BingAds-docs/BingAds/scripts/reference/Campaign.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The type of the campaign's bidding strategy.
+String|Type of the campaign's bidding strategy.

 ## <a name="getbudget"></a>getBudget
 Returns the budget for this campaign.